-Passover and Easter are right around the corner – eggs are a large part of these two religious holidays and for different reasons.
+Eggs are a large part of Passover and Easter, and for different reasons.
 In fact, many religions and traditions surrounding eggs and hard boiled eggs had us wondering, how many meanings are there?
 So, we did a little research on the history of eggs.

 Eggs have carried meaning as far back as Ancient Greece.
 Phanes who gave birth to the universe was said to have been born from a cosmic egg entwined with a snake (yikes, snakes?!)
 One busy dude – he not only gave birth to the universe, he was born from an egg!